-Learn how to make the easiest photo collage using Mod Podge and other basic supplies!
+Learn how to make the easiest DIY photo collage using Mod Podge and other basic supplies!
 You’ll love this cute wall art on a budget.

 Skills Required: Beginner.
 It helps to have a little experience with Mod Podge for this project.
 However, if you follow the steps pretty carefully and observe dry times you should be fine.
 Just make sure to use laserjet printed images.

-I’ve had several people ask me about Mod Podging photos – the answer is, you can!
+I’ve had several people ask me about Mod Podging their favorite photos – the answer is, you can!
 You can Mod Podge “regular” photos, and also those printed out on a printer (inkjet photos will need to be sealed).

 Mod Podge Photo Collage